 Mamá me dio dinero.

-Regular verbs are those which follow a specific pattern of conjugation.
-On the other hand, irregular verbs are those which do not follow said pattern.
+Regular verbs are those that follow a specific pattern of conjugation.
+On the other hand, irregular verbs are those that do not follow said pattern.

 Ayer comí pizza.

 (I didn’t go to school yesterday.) — Irregular